dummylabs/thewatchman/README.md

 The legend at the bottom of the report shows time consumed by 3 coherent stages: parse configuration files, validate each entity/action state and generate text version of the report.

 ## Markdown card example
 Watchman sensors `sensor.watchman_missing_entities` and `sensor.watchman_missing_services` have additional set of attributes which makes it possible to create your own report using a lovelace card.
-Below is an example of missing entities report for the Lovelace markdown card:
+Below is an example of missing entities report for the Lovelace markdown card.
+For dark mode replace /icon.png to /dark_logo.png.

 ```yaml
 type: markdown